 - Branded content

 - Informative blog posts

 When brands use slang (if it’s outside of character) it has the same effect.
-That same Sprout report that we’ve referred to a few times found that 38.4% of people will unfollow brands if they use slang or jargon.
+Sprout reports that 38.4% of people will unfollow brands if they use slang or jargon.

 The best way that you can interact with your customer base is to use the same language that they use.

 To find out how they’re discussing you and your brand start to monitor and respond in the same language that your followers are using.
 You’ll begin to see trends emerge as you continue to watch and listen.

 Taking the time to research your competitors could help inspire your own content.
 Why?
 Because your competitors are fighting for the same audience that you are.
 If their content is drawing over your fans it might be time to revamp your social tactics.

 Draw from the best and make it your own after all.